yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 If you don't want to (or can't) use XAP.NET attributes in your classes code, you can create an xml file that defines those behaviours, commonly called `gs.xml`.

 {% infosign %} Since working with attributes is usually simpler and easier, this page demonstrates all the features using attributes.
-However, every feature shown here can also be achieved using `depanlinkgs.xmltengahlink./gs.xml-metadata.htmlbelakanglink`.
+However, every feature shown here can also be achieved using `[gs.xml](./gs.xml-metadata.html)`.

 # Including/Excluding Content from the Space

 By default, all public members (fields and properties) in a class are stored in the space, whereas non-public members are ignored.
 Since classes are usually designed with private/protected fields and public properties wrapping them, in most cases the default behaviour is also the desired one.

-To change this behaviour for a specific class, apply a `\ajepaaaSpaceClass\ajepbbb` attribute on that class, and use `IncludeProperties` and/or `IncludeFields` to specify which members should be included in the space.
+To change this behaviour for a specific class, apply a `\[SpaceClass\]` attribute on that class, and use `IncludeProperties` and/or `IncludeFields` to specify which members should be included in the space.
 Both `IncludeProperties` and `IncludeFields` are an `IncludeMembers` enumeration, which can receive the following values:
 - `IncludeMembers.All` \-- all members are stored.
 - `IncludeMembers.Public` \-- public members are stored, and non-public members are ignored
 - `IncludeMembers.None` \-- all members are ignored.